Mount Zion Baptist Church (Athens, Ohio): The Mount Zion Black Cultural Center

-After the congregation ceased to exist in the early 2000s, a group of concerned former members and other local residents including Ada Woodson Adams, Ron Luce, Linda Philips, and Henry Woods founded the Mount Zion Baptist Church Preservation Society.
+After the congregation ceased to exist in the early 2000s, a group of concerned former members and other local residents including Ada Woodson Adams, Ron Luce, Linda Phillips, and Henry Woods founded the Mount Zion Baptist Church Preservation Society.
 In 2019, thanks to monies from the National Endowment for the Arts Citizens' Institute on Rural Design and a research report produced by Ohio University, College of Business students, plans were made for the restoration and reuse of the structure.
 Ideas for the reuse of the building include, using it as gathering space, a knowledge hub for the local African-American population, and as a site of heritage tourism.